 Zen sitting postures

-Basic Instructions for Zazen
+Zazen Basic Instructions

 • Place your hands in your lap or knees.
 Or form a circle with your hands, with one palm up against the abdomen, and your other hand (palm up) resting on it, thumbs touching lightly, forming an oval.